 Speaking of June, since your birthday invitation had a puppy on it, I thought you might like to see some puppy cookies as a virtual birthday treat.
 I used a shortbread recipe, but in hindsight, I wonder if a sugar cookie recipe would have been the better choice.
 I had a very difficult time getting the shortbread dough to come together, but so it goes sometimes.

-These puppy dog cookies were a good cookie to make for a little boy born in February because my heart-shaped cookie cutter was nearby (I just used it for Valentine’s Day).
+These puppy dog cookies were a good cookie to make for a little boy born in February because the heart-shaped cookie cutter I just used for Valentine’s Day was nearby.
 I cut out a vanilla heart and a chocolate heart, and I split the heart I wanted to use for ears down the middle.
 Then I took the heart I wanted to use as the puppy’s face and placed in on a baking sheet so the point faced the top.

 - 3 sticks butter, softened